hemant-7891/my-learnings/01-OOP/01-OOP-Introduction.md

 ## Abstraction

-> the creation of abstract concept-objects by mirroring common features or attributes of various non-abstract objects or systems of study[3] – the result of the process of abstraction.
 > is a mechanism which represent the essential features without including implementation details

 Objects in an OOP language provide an abstraction that hides the internal implementation details.
 Similar to the coffee machine in your kitchen, you just need to know which methods of the object are available to call and which input parameters are needed to trigger a specific operation.
 But you don’t need to understand how this method is implemented and which kinds of actions it has to perform to create the expected result.